That dollar amount reflects a -31% decrease from $77.9 billion four years earlier in 2018.

 The following export products represent the highest dollar value in Washington global shipments during 2021.
 Also shown is the percentage share each export category represents in terms of overall exports from Washington.

 Figures are shown at the more granular six-digit Harmonized Tariff System code level, for more precise product identification.

-Washington’s top 10 exports represent 53.9% of the overall value of the state’s global shipments.
+Washington’s top 10 exports represent almost three-fifths (58.7%) of the overall value of the state’s global shipments.

-Soya beans was the fastest grower among Washington’s top 10 export categories, up by 28.8% from 2019 to 2020.
-In second place for improving export sales was corn which rose 26.9%.
-Soya bean flours and meals shipped from Washington posted the third-fastest gain in value up by 23.1%.
+Corn was the fastest grower among Washington’s top 10 export categories, up by 125.6% from 2020 to 2021.
+In second place for improving export sales was iron waste and scrap which rose 92.2%.
+Aircraft either full or engines and other parts exported from Washington posted the third-fastest gain in value up by 60.7%.

-Overall, Washington incurred a -$7.6 billion deficit exporting and importing products during 2020.
-That dollar amount reverses $7.5 billion surplus one year earlier in 2019.
+Overall, Washington State incurred a -$8 billion deficit exporting and importing products during 2021.
+That dollar amount results from a 5.8% expansion from the -$7.6 billion deficit one year earlier in 2020.

 Another way of saying surplus or deficit is positive or negative net exports.
 In a nutshell, the term “net exports” quantifies the amount by which foreign spending on a state’s goods or services exceeds or lags that same state’s spending on foreign goods or services.